mrgloeckchen/altchat-v2/README.md

-# 🟢 ALTCHAT v2.0.0 Base
+# 🟢 ALTCHAT v2.0.0

 *(Based on ALTCHAT v1.0.5 – now with full feature expansion groundwork)*

 AltChat is a private real-time webchat system with built-in WhatsApp notifications, terminal-style UI, and custom encoding.

-> ⚠️ This is the BASE release of v2 – building on the stable v1.0.5
-> All new features (DMs, Roles, Profiles etc.) will be added step-by-step.
+AltChat now includes direct messages, a basic admin panel and profile editing.

 ---